BlairBowen/Knowball/tasks/task-list-2.md

 # Task List

-The list below represents all of our currently forecasted deliverables, with who is responsible for leading them.
+The list below represents ***all of our currently forecasted deliverables***, with who is responsible for leading them.

 > The date of revising this list is November 11th, 2024.
 At this point, the inevitable minutia of implementing our design
 > still can't be forecasted perfectly.
 Each of the tasks below has the potential to be subdivided into further tasks.
 As